marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	Options come with a displayed text and with a value.
 The value is stored in the data and as variable.

-	You can mark the correct answer by clicking on the symbol |pic_correct|.
+	You can mark the correct answer by clicking on the symbol |pic_check.png|.
 In this case, if you use the single/multiple choice result element for the lecturer, the correct answer is marked there.

-.. |pic_correct| image:: _static/pic/correct.PNG
+.. |pic_check.png| image:: _static/elements/check.png.PNG
 	:width: 15px